 Vita Wei Faced Tough Competition

-In China nowadays the high-end, ready to wear scene is dominated predominantly by international brands.
-Vita Wei are now essentially the only Chinese, home grown brand competing with the big players.
+In China nowadays the high-end, ready-to-wear scene is dominated predominantly by international brands.
+Vita Wei is now essentially the only Chinese, homegrown brand competing with the big players.

-In such a fiercely competitive market the brand needed to lift their reputation and improve their awareness as quickly, decisively and effectively as possible.
+In such a fiercely competitive market the brand needed to lift its reputation and improve its awareness as quickly, decisively, and effectively as possible.

 Digital Marketing Solutions to Raise their Profile

-Digital Marketing is the most effective method to develop reputation and visibility to the most targeted and engaged audiences in China.
-This is because there are now over 850 million netziens online, 350 million of these are considered ‘middle class consumers’.
+Digital Marketing is the most effective method to develop a reputation and visibility to the most targeted and engaged audiences in China.
+This is because there are now over 850 million netizens online, 350 million of these are considered ‘middle-class consumers.
 Vita Wei understood well that they needed to be highly visible on the platforms frequented by their target audience.

-The brand joined forces with Gentlemen Marketing to raise their profile in a comprehensive Social Media, PR & Forum based strategy devised by our expert team of experts.
+The brand joined forces with Gentlemen Marketing to raise its profile in a comprehensive Social Media, PR & Forum based strategy devised by our expert team of experts.

 Establishing the Chinese Brand as a quality investment

 This was a key goal of the campaign.
 The popular argument is that international brands are of a higher quality and are thus preferred by the discerning consumer.
-Vita Wei had to re-establish themselves as a leading Chinese brand that rivalled, if not surpassed the quality of their international rivals.
+Vita Wei had to re-establish itself as a leading Chinese brand that rivaled, if not surpassed the quality of its international rivals.

-Vita Wei are inspiring other domestic, Chinese brands to embrace quality to tap into the high-end market, they have proved it is not just a domain for overseas clothing lines.
+Vita Wei is inspiring other domestic, Chinese brands to embrace quality to tap into the high-end market, they have proved it is not just a domain for overseas clothing lines.